 Where can I get my flu shot this year?

 Physicians Immediate Care is proud to offer flu vaccinations at all of our 40+ clinics in Illinois, Chicagoland, and Indiana.
 We are open with enhanced health and safety protocols to help ensure you get the care you need.
-Learn how we’re helping prevent the spread of COVID-19 at our clinics through preventative measures like our curbside care program.
+Learn how we’re helping prevent the spread of COVID-19 and other airborne infections at our clinics.

 Ready for your flu shot?
 Find a clinic near you to get started.
 Reserve a time or walk-in for convenient, dedicated care to help keep you feeling at your best, every day.